Racum/rust-djangohashers/README.md

 ## Fast PBKDF2 Version

-Unfortunately the crate `ring` implementation is not properly optimized: it does not adhere to the loop inlines and buffering used in [modern implementations](https://jbp.io/2015/08/11/pbkdf2-performance-matters/).
-The package [fastpbkdf2](https://github.com/ctz/rust-fastpbkdf2) uses a C-binding of a [library](https://github.com/ctz/fastpbkdf2) that requires OpenSSL.
+Depending on your platform, OS and version of libraries, it is possible that DjangoHashers can be slower than Python/Django's reference implementation.
+If performance is critical for your case, there is an [alternatice implementation](https://www.cryptologie.net/article/281/pbkdf2-performance-matters/): the package [fastpbkdf2](https://github.com/ctz/rust-fastpbkdf2) uses a C-binding of a [library](https://github.com/ctz/fastpbkdf2) that requires OpenSSL.
+If **ring**'s implementation of PBKDF2 reaches this level of optiomization, the **fastpbkdf2** version will be deprecated.

 ### Installation